matter-labs/tutorials/Guides/API3_paymaster_quickstart.md

 ### Paymaster Solidity contract

 The contract code defines an ERC20 token and allows it to be used to pay the fees for transactions.

+Here, we are naming it `mockUSDC` that will be used to pay for the transactions.

 The skeleton contract looks like this: